GSA/challenges-and-prizes/_historical-challenges/whiaapi-e3-challenge:-educate-engage-and-empower-young-aapi-leaders.md

 judging-criteria-description-9: ''
 judging-criteria-percentage-9: ''
 judging-criteria-9: ''
-prize-description-0: "• Up to 150 E3!
+prize-description-0: "<br>• Up to 150 E3!
 Ambassadors will be selected (15 from each
   federal region) and serve for one academic year from September 1, 2014 through May 31, 2015.
-For a list of the federal regions, see Eligibility.  • The E3!
+For a list of the federal regions, see Eligibility.  <br>• The E3!
-  Program (Challenge) is non-monetary.  • Selected E3!
-Ambassadors will be announced in a White House blog in August 2014.  • Selected E3!
-Ambassadors will be invited to convene in-person in Washington, DC at least once (dependent on available funding).  • E3!
-Ambassadors will receive a congratulatory letter from WHIAAPI Executive Director, Kiran Ahuja.  • E3!
+  Program (Challenge) is non-monetary.  <br>• Selected E3!
+Ambassadors will be announced in a White House blog in August 2014.  <br>• Selected E3!
+Ambassadors will be invited to convene in-person in Washington, DC at least once (dependent on available funding).  <br>• E3!
+Ambassadors will receive a congratulatory letter from WHIAAPI Executive Director, Kiran Ahuja.  <br>• E3!
 Ambassadors will have the opportunity to work collaboratively with WHIAAPI staff, members of the President’s Advisory Commission on AAPIs, and Regional Interagency Working Group, as well as other Administration officials."